Crédit photo @Yachoki

 His technique and meticulousness are yet a prelude to his exacerbated need for creation.
 He likes working textures, movements.
 To this, he adds a real reflection on the animals’ expressions he creates.
 Very close to human expressions, their airs surprise us and deeply call us to mind.
 This stance helps us identify to the work and thus mightily strengthens the emotions we feel.

 His works trigger a reaction and are a great success.
 And when one takes a closer look at Bastien Bonhomme’s history, there’s no need to precise this is his true vocation he embraces and claims.
-In terms of room for improvement, our curiosity is naturally aroused… Bastien Bonhomme is currently represented by the Galerie Bouillon d’Art in Bordeaux, France and the Galerie Philippe Heim in Brussels, Belgium.
+In terms of room for improvement, our curiosity is naturally aroused… Bastien Bonhomme is currently represented by the Galerie Bouillon d’Art in Bordeaux and Galerie Pépite in Nantes, France.
 His studio has been established in Nantes, France since he moved there.

 Bastien Bonhomme’s work is about technique and application at the service of creativity and emotion.
 Somewhere between strength and delicacy, depth and candor, his sculptures move us and speak for themselves.